 Prior to Dr. Peter Hilger’s departure for Harvard, he was offered a faculty position at the University of Minnesota and he officially joined his father in practice in the summer of 1980.

 Since that time the family’s medical legacy has continued, as exemplified by a rare event: Jerome Hilger (1979), Andrew’s son John Hilger (1987) and Peter Hilger (2007) all served as Presidents of the American Academy of Facial Plastic and Reconstructive Surgery.

 Moreover, our Dr. Peter Hilger has been the facial plastic surgery fellowship director at the University of Minnesota and has trained, with other outstanding faculty members 25 fellows who have become leaders in the specialty, teaching and practicing at numerous universities in the United States and Canada.
-Today, Dr. Peter Hilger is in partnership with fellow facial plastic surgeon Dr. Sofia Lyford-Pike who is continuing the tradition, having been trained by not only Dr. Hilger, but by two of his prior mentees at Johns Hopkins, Together with Licensed Esthetician Stacy Hart, CMT, they continue to practice legacy plastic surgery that is second to none in the nation.
+Today, Dr. Peter Hilger is in partnership with fellow facial plastic surgeon Dr. Sofia Lyford-Pike who is continuing the tradition, having been trained by not only Dr. Hilger, but by two of his prior mentees at Johns Hopkins, CMT, they continue to practice legacy plastic surgery that is second to none in the nation.